Transcendent-Tapir/Distorted-Domains/system.md

 #### Negative Aspects

-When a traveler becomes incapacitated they can raise an existing negative aspect, or they can roll or select from the table that most closely matches what they were incapacitated by
+When a traveler becomes incapacitated they can raise an existing negative aspect, or they can roll or select from the table that most closely matches what they were incapacitated by.
+As a guide, if a traveler had a negative aspect in the opposition pool when they were taken out, that aspect is raised.
+If no negative aspect was used, roll on a table below, or on a negative aspect table specific to the domain you are in.
+An exception to this could be if an enemy has a specific ability that would make sense to be a negative aspect, such as some sort of curse or poison.

 D10 | Injury
 :-: | :-: